-- 3. After hearing both the parties, notice under Section 18 of the Act was served upon the respondent, to which the respondent pleaded not guilty.
+- 3. After hearing both the parties, notice under Section 18 of the Act read with Rule 37 of the Rules was served upon the respondent on 15.03.2018, to which, the respondent pleaded not guilty.
 The explanation furnished by the respondent was not found satisfactory and it was found that there was a need for further hearing into the complaint. - 4.
-Both the parties were afforded an opportunity to file documents/evidence in support of their respective stand, which they have taken in their pleadings and representatives for both the parties made statements that the documents already annexed with their pleadings be read into evidence. - 5.
-The complainant has relied upon the following documents:-
+Both the parties were afforded an opportunity to file documents/evidence in support of their respective stand which they have taken in their pleadings and the complainant Narendera Singh Maan made statement that he did not want to file more documents and similar statement was made by the representative for the respondent and the documents already annexed with their pleadings be read into evidence. - 5.
+The complainant has relied upon the following documents:- - 1)Annexure A:Allotment letter dated 30.07.2013 - 2) Annexure B :Payment details - 3) Annexure C :Affidavit of complainant